palmierisousa/repository-manager/mobile/README.md

 # Repository Manager
-A simple React Native application to list and like github repositories managed by [that Node app](./backend).
+A simple React Native application to list and like repositories managed by [that Node app](./backend).

 It is part of Rocketseat bootcamp.